ahmadsayed/cloud-from-scratch/README.md

 # Build Private Cloud Step by Step from the baremetal to container using Kubevirt and Kubernetes

-I always believe the best way to understand sepcific technology, is to try to build myself, which give me on what will go well, and what will go bad, still building a compelete cloud is significate challenge
+I always believe the best way to understand sepcific technology, is to try to build myself, One of technologies we used in our daily is Cloud,so what it takes to build a Cloud Services provider?

 ## What we are going to Build